 Audience-driven adventure teaches young adults to question whether arts institutions are inclusive enough

-The returning creative team for Missing from the Museum includes Troy Scheid, director of Brave Little Company, and Brittny Bush, a Houston actor and director, and BLC’s consulting director; Rachel Thuermer, Founder and Artistic Director of Dare to Dream Theatre; Jody Drezner Alperin, co-founder of Off the Page; Chris Tennison, Head of Academy at Trike Theatre; and teaching artist Amber-Nicole Wolfe.
+The returning creative team for Missing from the Museum includes Jody Drezner Alperin, co-founder and Artistic Director of Off the Page, Troy Scheid, director of Brave Little Company, and Brittny Bush, a Houston actor and director who is BLC’s Consulting Creative Director; Rachel Thuermer, Founder and Artistic Director of Dare to Dream Theatre; Kassie Misiewicz, Founder and Artistic Director of Trike Theatre; Chris Tennison, Theatre Director, Alvin Community College; and teaching artist Amber-Nicole Sales.

 About the Theatres